-For example, a couple of years ago my own Comcast Internet plan was upgraded from 45Mbps to 75Mbps.
+For example, just a few years ago my own Comcast Internet plan was upgraded from 45Mbps to 75Mbps.
 After receiving notification of the speed increase and the need to request a new modem, I called Comcast and requested the modem exchange.

-While I was waiting for my new modem to arrive, I visited Speedtest.net and ran their speed tests on my Internet connection.
-The tests revealed that my download speeds while still using the old modem averaged around 50Mbps.
+While I was waiting for my new modem to arrive, I clicked over to Speedtest.net and ran their speed tests on my Internet connection.

-That’s great for a 45Mbps plan, but I knew that my upgraded plan should be giving me around 75Mbps instead of 50.
+That’s great for a 45Mbps plan, but I knew that my upgraded plan should be giving me around 75-80Mbps instead of 50.

 And sure enough, once I received my new modem and installed it, the download speeds reported by Speedtest.net started averaging around 80Mbps.
 That’s a speed increase of a whopping 30Mbps!

-I said all of the above to say this: If I had missed the notification email telling me about the upgrade from 45 to 75Mbps I would have kept using the old modem and my connection would have been needlessly throttled to just a little more than half of the speed I’m now paying for.
+I said all of the above to say this: If I had missed the notification email telling me about the upgrade from 45 to 75Mbps I would have kept using the old modem and my connection would have been needlessly throttled to about 25% of the speed I’m now paying for.